millerk22/emc2-labs/EMC2-Labs-Winter/bst.rst

 The steps to find a value in a BST are as follows:

 #.
-If the node is ``None``, it is a leaf node and the value doesn't exist.
-#.
 If the node equals ``target``, return ``True``.
 #.
-If the node is less than the current node, search the left children.
+If the node is less than the current node, search the left child if it exists.
 #.
-Otherwise, search the right branch of the node.
+Otherwise, search the right branch of the node if it exists.

 How long would it take to determine if a value exists in a Python ``list``?
 What about in a ``BST``?